 GPS data for MOKP-MLSP over the past two years.
-Since 2009, the distance between MOKP and MLSP stations has decreased, as shown by the downward trend on this graph.
+Since 2009, the distance between MOKP and MLSP stations has not shown much change.
 Note: Data shown for the past two weeks are generally subject to greater error than older data.

 For more information on how GPS is used to monitor deformation of Mauna Loa and Kilauea volcanoes, see the explanation for inflation-deflation cycles of summit magma chambers in How Hawaiian Volcanoes Work.